 Yes, chlamydia can sometimes feel like a UTI because they share similar symptoms such as a burning when you pee, needing to pee often, and discomfort in the lower abdomen.
 Sometimes it can be hard to tell the difference without proper testing.
 But chlamydia, which is a sexually transmitted infection, can also come with other signs like unusual vaginal discharge, pain during sex, or sometimes no signs at all, which can be easy to miss.
 If you're experiencing these symptoms and have been sexually active, it's a good idea to see a healthcare provider for testing and to get the right treatment.

-What STD causes urinary symptoms?
+What STD causes frequent urination?

 Several STDs can cause urinary symptoms similar to those of a urinary tract infection.
 The most common STDs that can lead to painful urination, increased frequency or urgency to pee, and discomfort in the lower abdomen are chlamydia and gonorrhea.
 Trichomoniasis can also result in urinary symptoms like itching or burning.
 Additionally, the herpes simplex virus can lead to painful urination when sores are present around the genital area.
 If you experience urinary symptoms and have been sexually active, it's important to seek medical advice for proper testing and diagnosis to ensure you receive the correct treatment.